 This liquid softener works with both regular and high-efficiency (HE) washers.
 Softens your clothes while decreasing static.
 Comes in matching scents with the rest of the Gain family of products.
 Aromaboost technology makes scent last longer.

 May not be best for those with sensitive skin.

 This softener helps block tough odors and keeps clothes smelling fresh.
 The brand's signature scent can stay on clothes and linens until the next wash.
-One bottle lasts for about 30 loads.
 Helps control static.